9 Troubleshooting Tips for Breastfeeding

 If you know a nursing parent, try these tips to help support them:

-If you would still like your child to experience the benefits of breastfeeding but are having trouble with production, you have options.
+If you would still like your child to experience the benefits of breastfeeding but are having trouble with milk production, there are options.
 One of these is donor milk.
+Many neonatal intensive care units (NICUs) have donor milk available for babies in need.
+It may also be available outside of the hospital from both for-profit and nonprofit organizations.

 If your local hospital cannot direct you to milk resources, state and citywide milk banks are a great place to start.
 Those linked with the Human Milk Banking Association of North America have high standards for processing and screening.

 Deciding not to breastfeed does not make someone a bad parent.
-If nursing becomes a true problem, there is no shame in stopping.
+If nursing becomes a problem, there is no shame in stopping.

 “Reasons for discontinuing breastfeeding are person-dependent," Young says.
 "For example, working through poor latch may be enough for some women to give up, whereas others may have the resources available to work through it."
 Job issues and health problems are other perfectly reasonable reasons why some parents opt out.